 Typical Progressive Discipline Steps: Suspension

 The next step in the process after the written warning is the suspension.
 The suspension length is not as important in the progressive discipline process as the mere fact of issuing a suspension.
 A brief suspension of one week or less will certainly emphasize the seriousness of the employee’s predicament.
-The Fair Labor Standard Act does indicate that any professionals in the workplace are required to be suspended in week long increments.
+The Fair Labor Standard Act does indicate that any professionals in the workplace are required to be suspended in week-long increments.
 The formally written record of the suspension is traditionally prepared following the employer’s discussion with the employee.
-The record will detail the dates of the suspension, the reason for the suspension and the necessary detail so that there is no questions remaining for the employee.
+The record will detail the dates of the suspension, the reason for the suspension, and the necessary details so that there is no questions remaining for the employee.